weiran-sun/weiran-sun.github.io/index.md

 ### News

-- <i> **Recruiting** </i>: Prof. Wuyang Chen and I are seeking graudate students with a strong background in PDE analysis to work with us on the formalization of PDEs.

 - <i> **Our PDE Formalization Page Is Now Live!**

   <small> Check out the "Formalization" tab for details.
 We closely follow the textbook